code0x378/webbywatch/README.md

 # Requirements

-* python
+* python 3

 # Installation

-Rename .env.example to .env and edit the contents as needed
+Rename settings.example.py to settings.py and edit the content as needed

 ```
 python -m venv venv